typeworld/typeworld/Python/Lib/typeWorld/README.md

 By clicking the *Install in Type.World App* button on your SSL-encrypted website, a URL of the following scheme gets handed off to the app through a custom protocol handler:

-`typeworldjson://https//[subscriptionID[:secretKey]@]awesomefonts.com/api/`
+`typeworld://json+https//[subscriptionID[:secretKey]@]awesomefonts.com/api/`

 *Note: Even though this notation suggests the use of HTTP authentication, we will not make use of it.
 See [Serving JSON responses](#user-content-servingjsonresponses) below for more information.*

 Example for a protected subscription:
-`typeworldjson://https//subscriptionID:secretKey@awesomefonts.com/api/`
+`typeworld://json+https//subscriptionID:secretKey@awesomefonts.com/api/`

-Example for a publicly accessible subscription without `secretKey`, but `subscriptionID` still used to identify a particular subscription: `typeworldjson://https//subscriptionID@awesomefonts.com/api/`
+Example for a publicly accessible subscription without `secretKey`, but `subscriptionID` still used to identify a particular subscription: `typeworld://json+https//subscriptionID@awesomefonts.com/api/`

 Example for a publicly accessible subscription without `secretKey` or `subscriptionID`.
-This API endpoint has exactly one subscription to serve: `typeworldjson://https//awesomefonts.com/api/`
+This API endpoint has exactly one subscription to serve: `typeworld://json+https//awesomefonts.com/api/`

 The URL parts in detail:

-* `typeworldjson://` This is one of the two custom protocol handlers used by the Type.World app.
+* `typeworld://` This is the protocol handler used by the Type.World app.
 The app advertises the handler to the operating system, and upon clicking such a link, the operating system calls the app and hands over the link.
+* `json` The protocol to be used within the Type.World app.
+Currently, only the Type.World JSON Protocol is available to use.
-* `https//` The transport protocol to be used, in this case SSL-encrypted HTTPS. *Note:* because URLs are only allowed to contain one `://` sequence which is already in use to denote the custom protocol handler `typeworldjson://`, the colon `:` will be stripped off of the URL in the browser, even if you define it a second time.
+* `https//` The transport protocol to be used, in this case SSL-encrypted HTTPS. *Note:* because valid URLs are only allowed to contain one `://` sequence which is already in use to denote the custom protocol handler `typeworld://`, the colon `:` will be stripped off of the URL in the browser, even if you define it there a second time.
 The Type.World app will internally convert `https//` back to `https://`.
 * `subscriptionID` uniquely identifies a subscription.
 In case of per-user subscriptions, you would probably use it to identify a user and then decide which fonts to serve him/her.
 The `subscriptionID` should be an anonymous string and must not contain either `:` or `@` and is optional for publicly accessible subscriptions (such as free fonts).
 * `secretKey` matches with the `subscriptionID` and is used to authenticate the request.
 This secret key is saved in the OS’s keychain.
 The `secretKey ` must not contain either `:` or `@` and is optional for publicly accessible subscriptions (such as free fonts).
 The secret key is actually not necessary to authenticate the request against the server.
 Instead it’s necessary to store a secret key in the user’s OS keychain so that complete URLs are not openly visible.
 * `awesomefonts.com/api/` is where your API endpoint sits and waits to serve fonts to your customers.